tnkerer/eggnator/README.md

    }
 ```

-⚠️ ATENTION: If you are using a `WSL instance`, you might need to configure the correct network on Ganache in order to deploy to the testnet.
+⚠️ ATENTION: If you are using a `WSL instance`, you might need to configure the Ethernet virtual network on Ganache in order to deploy to the testnet.

 When you are good to go, you can go ahead and: